Who we are

-Inigo is a new insurer operating in the Lloyd’s of London market via its managed Syndicate 1301.
+Inigo, named after the renowned 17th century British architect Inigo Jones, is a new insurer operating in the Lloyd’s of London market via its managed Syndicate 1301.
 It is led by senior industry professionals with significant experience working in the sector.

 The business was founded in 2020, with funding from blue chip international investors and the management team, and through the acquisition of certain, non-legacy insurance underwriting assets from StarStone Underwriting Limited.

-Inigo is focused on those specialty insurance and reinsurance lines where good underwriters – regardless of age, gender, or background - can help clients embrace risk.
+Inigo is focused on those specialty insurance and reinsurance lines where good underwriters – regardless of age, gender, or background – can help clients embrace risk management solutions.

 To do this we invest in the best underwriters and systems, research, and analysis that enables them to make great decisions.
 We value and are proud to celebrate talented underwriting, and we are prepared to take a contrarian view if we see something differently.